REKALL LEGAL TECHNOLOGIES

-The story of Rekall is a story that proves that the American Dream is not dead, but alive and well.
-I started Rekall Technologies back in 2010 out of my basement with 10 law firms.
+The story of Rekall is a story that proves that the American dream is not dead, but alive and well.
+I started Rekall LegalTechnologies back in 2010 out of my basement with 10 law firms.
 One year into business I met a technological genius who unknown to me at the time would become my partner 4 years later, Tsvet Hristov.
 Tsvet was working for a mid-sized telecom company as director of IT and his skills were being incredibly under utilized.
-Due to the lack of stimulation at his position, Tsvet spent as much available time as he had consulting with Rekall to feed his technological need, stay active and stay challenged.
+Due to the lack of stimulation in his position, Tsvet spent as time much as possible consulting with Rekall to feed his technological need, stay active, and stay challenged.
 Tsvet originally had the idea for a private cloud service back in 2011 but we just didn’t have the financial means of building one.
 It wasn’t until 2014 when Tsvet architected Rekall’s Private Cloud and our partnership was solidified.
 One of the main reasons Rekall is successful is because Tsvet and I complement each other so amazingly.

 Above all else, my role is to fully understand client expectations.
 I then pass the knowledge onto my technicians and co-manage with my partner to ensure those expectations are met every time.
 Meeting client expectations is my highest priority and is one of the main reasons why Rekall has flourished since 2010 despite the economic recession.